Pima Air & Space Museum: History

 The museum acquired 77 acre in January 2021 for the construction of the Tucson Military Vehicle Museum.
 The new museum will house a large number of mostly land vehicles, including 50 donated by the Imperial War Museum.

+A disassembled Martin Mars arrived at the museum in May 2025, having landed at Lake Pleasant three months earlier.

 Selected aircraft on display

-Out of a collection of 300 aircraft, these are the most prominent:
+Out of a collection of 400 aircraft, these are the most prominent: